Transitioning to Medical School

 The FIRST program has valuable and practical tools to help with financial aid and money management subjects.
 Become familiar with the resources such as videos, tools, and fact sheets.
 These are all available on the FIRST website.
 The videos cover topics important to medical students like “The Economics of Becoming a Doctor,” Loan Forgiveness, and Loan Repayment Options.

-Available tools include the Financial Aid Toolkit , which can help you locate helpful resources on the FIRST website, and the Medloans® Organizer and Calculator (MLOC), which is designed specifically for medical students to keep track of their loans and manage their loan repayment options.
+The Medloans® Organizer and Calculator (MLOC), is a tool designed specifically for medical students to keep track of their loans and manage their loan repayment options.

 Talk to Your Advisors and Friends